romainsacchi/carculator/docs/validity.rst

 Driving cycle, velocity and acceleration
 ----------------------------------------

-Beside custom driving cycles, there are eleven possible driving cycles to select from:
+Beside custom driving cycles, there are eleven default driving cycles to select from:

     * WLTC
     * WLTC 3.1